Getting Started with Riot.js

 May 2nd, 2017 | By Lamin Sanneh | 9 min read

-[Javascript fatigue](/javascript-scene/why-im-thankful-for-js-fatigue-i-know-you-re-sick-of-those-words-but-this-is-different-296fae0c888f#.3vrc90qtj "target="_blank) is still an ongoing thing.
-Even before introducing our new framework, there seems to be an acknowledgment of the above.
+Javascript fatigue is still an ongoing thing.
+Even before introducing our new framework, Riot.js, there seems to be an acknowledgment of the above.

-Even with this acknowledgment, one should always keep tabs on what’s new even if it’s not used immediately.
 A couple of reasons why.
 You might find it a good fit for a future project.
 Secondly, you may learn a better paradigm of programming in what’s new, sometimes even without switching to the new framework, you may still be able to incorporate it into the one you’re currently using, as a framework user or developer.

 Regardless of the number of libraries out there, it is vital to give room for newcomers.
 This is because there is always a chance for improvement or otherwise.
-I say otherwise due to other frameworks such as Ember.js that cater and promote the idea that "more is better".
+I say otherwise due to other frameworks such as Ember.js that cater to and promote the idea that "more is better".
 I have discovered a library that says otherwise.

 Let’s say you need something structured as in React.js or Ember.js, but only need to integrate it into an existing application in a very minimal way.
 Something you can just drop in and get going.
-Here, I introduce you Riot.js.
+Here, I introduce you to Riot.js.

 Riot.js, such as React.js, uses a self-contained single file component.
 However, Riot.js takes this to the next level because you do not need to import a component to use it inside of another.
-The [Riot.js website](/ "target="_blank) acknowledges the brilliance of React.js, yet they believe they are addressing some of the library’s weak points.

-The most appealing thing to me about Riot.js is how easy it is to drop it into an existing application.
-We can link to our Riot.js components, instantiate the main one, pass it some JSON data, and have it be part of our program.
 All of this without sacrificing things we’ve grown to love with Angular.js and React.js, such as code manageability with components, familiar APIs, for example, looping over data, templating, handling DOM events such as clicks, and easy component nesting.

-So now that we have been introduced to Riot.js, let's describe the application we’ll be building.
 We will build a tab of contents application called tabs.
 It can potentially be used as a categorized list of links or categories of anything.
 We will use a static array of data but as you’ll see, this data could come from some JSON call and is easily switchable.

-To get started, Riot.js comes with a command line interface.
-However, it is not necessary as Riot.js has an in-browser compiler which you can include as a script.
-In fact, we will build the tabs application without using the CLI.
-For production or larger applications, it may be worth looking into.
 The CLI makes it easy to include a large number of component files as you do not have to include them individually as we will do in this article.
 However, for small projects like ours, manual inclusion is fine.
 We will touch on its usage in the last part of this article.
 To get it out of the way you can install it using the below npm command:

 npm install riot - g

-Create a html file called index.html, and add in the boilerplate below:
+Now let’s start writing our application.
+Create a html file called index.html, and add it the boilerplate below:

 <!DOCTYPE html>